georgid/turkish-makam-lyrics-2-audio-test-data/readme.txt

 .pdf - full Score
 .txtTur - Copy of lyrics (in original turkish script) from .pdf

+to do evaluation of performance, Phrase-level annotation is :
+.TextGrid : tier phrases

 .tsv - section annotations by note numbers in the score